eyaas848/cs50p/project/README.md

-The .github/workflows/scrape.yml file reruns the scraper every Monday at 9 AM UTC and automatically commits the updated history - no manual intervention is required once configured.
+The .github/workflows/scrape.yml file reruns the scraper every Monday at 9 AM UTC and automatically commits the updated history - no manual intervention required once configured.

 Finding the Right CSS Selector